Chart Color Schemes

 North Sydney - Lavender Bay demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-A substantial 24.3% of the population actively pursues formal education.
-This includes 8.7% in tertiary education, 4.7% in primary education, and 4.5% pursuing secondary education.
+Notably, a significant 24.3% of the population is actively pursuing formal education, including 8.7% in tertiary education, 4.7% in primary education, and 4.5% in secondary education.

 Frequently Asked Questions - Education